CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [\[bool\]$backup = $true # $True, $False, 1, 0]: https://stackoverflow.com/q/24649019/9935654
 [How remove \n from lines]: https://stackoverflow.com/a/44449581/9935654
 [How to get the Parent's parent directory in Powershell?]: https://stackoverflow.com/a/76285943/9935654
+[How to use Invoke-RestMethod to upload jpg]: https://stackoverflow.com/q/42395638/9935654
+[What is the boundary in multipart/form-data?]: https://stackoverflow.com/a/20321259/9935654
+[Configure Windows PowerShell to display only the current folder name in the shell prompt]: https://superuser.com/a/1785486/1093221
+[Using PowerShell to write a file in UTF-8 without the BOM]: https://stackoverflow.com/a/55077592/9935654

 {{< /table/bootstrap-table >}}